Fun Serving Ideas for a 4th of July Picnic

 Patriotic Snack Station

 An arrangement of classic snacks is a great way to keep guests happy until the 4th of July picnic begins.
 We love the bright colors and nostalgic feel of licorice, pretzels, and boxed caramel popcorn.
+Set snacks in serving buckets or Mason jars for easy access.

 Stamped Napkin Ties